An SDSS-V 3D Tomographic Na I Map of the ISM: An Initial Study Towards the Smith Cloud: Conclusions

 \begin{enumerate} \item\textbf{All-sky absorption and extinction structure:} Across galactic latitudes and distance, our Na\,I and $A_V$ measurements recover expected structure and show clear distance trends: at low $|b|$, both rise steeply within the first few kpc; at high $|b|$, Na\,I plateaus by $\sim$4 kpc once the midplane is exited, whereas low-$|b|$ sightlines continue to increase beyond 4 kpc.
 The $A_V$ profiles likewise show a strong early rise at low $|b|$ and a more gradual increase at high $|b|$, consistent with dust and cold neutral gas concentrated toward the plane.
 The residual Ca\,II K map reveals a systematic offset between APO (north) and LCO (south) measurements, which we regard as an instrumental effect and aim to resolve in future work.

-\item\textbf{Na\,I absorption enhancement in the direction of the SC:} The median residual Na\,I equivalent widths toward stars within $10^\circ$ of the SC show a clear excess at $d\gtrsim1\,$kpc compared to the control sample, consistent with cold gas in the SC being detected in low-resolution spectra.
-If this enhancement is due to the SC, it would imply a distance of $\sim$2 kpc, significantly closer than those of previous studies.
+\item\textbf{Na\,I absorption enhancement in the direction of the SC:} The median residual Na\,I equivalent widths toward stars within $10^\circ$ of the SC show a clear excess at $d\gtrsim2\,$kpc compared to the control sample, consistent with cold gas in the SC being detected in low-resolution spectra.
+If this enhancement is due to the SC, it would imply a distance of 1--2 kpc, significantly closer than those of previous studies.

-\item\textbf{Low dust-to-gas ratio:} Joint fits of $A_V$ and Na\,I with both low- and high-velocity H\,I components show that high velocity gas within the vicinity of the Smith Cloud contributes at most a weak additional signal beyond the foreground ISM.
-The high-velocity term is marginally significant in the $A_V$ fit and not significant in the Na\,I fit, indicating that the dust-to-gas ratio in the SC is substantially lower than in the low-velocity ISM.
-This conclusion is consistent with previous studies that found little extinction associated with the SC \citep{Minter+2024} and large scatter in Na\,I/H\,I in high velocity gas \citep{Wakker+2001, Bekhti+2012}.
+\item\textbf{Low dust-to-gas ratio:} We independently fit $A_V$ and Na\,I equivalent width as functions of both low- and high-velocity H\,I column density.
+In both cases, the low-velocity component associated with the foreground ISM dominates the signal.
+The high-velocity H\,I term associated with the Smith Cloud is marginally significant in the $A_V$ fit and Na\,I fit, indicating that the Smith Cloud contributes little dust and little cold Na-bearing gas per unit N(H\,I) compared to the low-velocity ISM.
+Although $A_V$ increases for stars at distances of 4--8 kpc, this behavior is equally present in the same-latitude control sample and therefore reflects foreground extinction unrelated to the Smith Cloud.
+This interpretation is consistent with previous studies that found minimal extinction associated with the Smith Cloud \citep{Minter+2024} and large scatter in Na\,I/H\,I in high-velocity gas \citep{Wakker+2001, Bekhti+2012}.

 \item\textbf{Implications for SC structure:} The low covering fraction of Na\,I in high-resolution spectra along individual sightlines may reflect a low covering fraction or small-scale patchiness of cold and dusty clumps in the SC.
 This, together with the low overall extinction, suggests the SC has an inhomogeneous, clumpy morphology, with dense, colder pockets of gas embedded in a more diffuse envelope. \end{enumerate}